MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### contains

 Check whether a collection has a specific item.
-Return true when the item is found, or return false if not found.
+Return `true` if the item is found, or return `false` if not found.
 This function is case-sensitive.

 ```
 contains('<collection>', '<value>')